fxp-jim/HorizonDocs/Horizon User Guide/B. Getting Started/IV. Start Using Horizon.md

 ## Start Using Horizon
 ______
-Welcome to _Horizon_. *Horizon* is designed for tracking [Demand](#demand) for all our products and items, enabling us to forecast resource availability accurately.
+Welcome to _Horizon_. *Horizon* is designed for tracking [demand](#demand) for all our products and items, enabling us to forecast resource availability accurately.
 It's important to configure each item correctly before adding it to a sales order to ensure precise demand tracking and effective resource planning.

 ### Navigate the Main Menu
 ___